inUtil-info/whin2-contrib/README.md

   ]
 }
 ```
-This is the message that you will send:
+This is how it looks the message that you will send:

 ![list](./icons/list.png)